How to choose an eco-friendly shade for your backyard

 Plant Your Way to Shade

-Nobody can create this overnight, but fast-growing trees such as Willow Hybrid can grow many feet per year and eventually provide you with at least partial garden shade.
-Naturally, a lot of whether this technique is available to you will depend on your space, as well as where you are in the world, as weather conditions will play a part.
+Nobody can create this overnight, but fast-growing trees such as Willow Hybrid can grow many feet per year.
+They can eventually provide you with at least partial garden shade.
+Naturally, whether this technique is available to you depends on your space.
+That’s in addition to where you are in the world, as weather conditions will play a part.